Sarrgas/rillion-expense-tracker/README.md

 ```

-Then change the `appsettings.json` file to use your local sql server container.
+Then change the `appsettings.json` in file in the WebApi project to use your local sql server container.
 There is a commented-out DefaultConnection under ConnectionStrings prepared for you that you can use.

 Then, run the Entity Framework migrations to create the database.
 Navigate to the root of the folder `ExpenseTracker` and run